curityio/send-email-action/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To install the plugin, copy the compiled JAR (and all of its dependencies) into the :file:`${IDSVR_HOME}/usr/share/plugins/${pluginGroup}`
 on each node, including the admin node.
-For more information about installing plugins, refer to the `curity.io/plugins`_.
+For more information about installing plugins, refer to `curity.io/plugins`_.

 The plugin uses templates for the e-mail as well as localized messages inside those templates.
 To use templates and the
 provided text, copy those files accordingly:

 - templates from the `/templates` directory to :file:`${IDSVR_HOME}/usr/share/templates/overrides/`
-- messages from the `messages` directory to :file:`${IDSVR_HOME}/usr/share/messages/overrides/`
+- messages from the `/messages` directory to :file:`${IDSVR_HOME}/usr/share/messages/overrides/`

 Required Dependencies
 """""""""""""""""""""